geektechniquestudios/RPI-Retrofit-Smart-Thermostat/README.md

   </summary>
  <br>

-Pasting the snippet below into a terminal on the pi will clone this repo into your "~/" directory, install all dependencies, make a build folder for the react service, and append the crontab to launch both the spring boot server and react server on boot.
-If you don't know what some of that means, don't worry about it too much.
-Ensure that you've opened a fresh terminal and you're working directory is `~/`
+Pasting the line below into a terminal on the pi will clone this repo into your "~/" directory, install all dependencies, make a build folder for the react service, and append the crontab to launch both the spring boot server and react server on boot, which is all the software setup required.

 ```console
 sudo bash -c 'apt update -y && apt upgrade -y && apt install redis-server openjdk-8-jre wiringpi nodejs npm git -y && npm i -g npm@latest && npm i -g serve --save' && cd ~ && rm -rf ~/RPI-Retrofit-Smart-Thermostat && git clone https://github.com/geektechniquestudios/RPI-Retrofit-Smart-Thermostat && cd /home/pi/RPI-Retrofit-Smart-Thermostat/CCTA-React-Client && npm i && npm run-script build && (crontab -l ; echo "@reboot java -jar /home/pi/RPI-Retrofit-Smart-Thermostat/ccta-1.0.0.jar") | crontab - && (crontab -l ; echo "@reboot sudo serve -l 80 -s /home/pi/RPI-Retrofit-Smart-Thermostat/CCTA-React-Client/build") | crontab - && echo "Success!
 Restart the pi and your server will be online.
 You can see it by typing the ip address of the pi into a web browser."
 ```

-If there were no errors, you're done with the software setup.
-If you experienced any issues, keep reading this section.
+If there were no errors, you're done with the software setup and can move onto the next section.
+If you experienced any issues, keep reading this section for troubleshooting advice.

 If you need to rerun the command after it **successfully** completes, you should check your crontab file by typing `crontab -e`.
 Ensure you don't have the same commands repeated over and over from running the setup script repeatedly.